Lixie-Labs/emotiscope-site/the_remote_control.md

 ## **HYPE**

 Hype Mode is for partying it up.
 This is the mode for dance music and bass drops.
-All tempo readings are summed up into a single wave, meaning complicated patterns can emerge from the average song, which are wiggling to and fro to the beat of the music.
+All tempo readings are summed up into a two waves, meaning complicated patterns can emerge from the average song, which are wiggling to and fro to the beat of the music.
 As a rule of thumb, if it's a song you think you could generate "hype" with, it works great with this mode.

 <iframe class="youtube-video" src="https://www.youtube.com/embed/m00ZpmTfyCw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>